xyflow/xyflow/README.md

 ## Credits

-React Flow was initially developed for [datablocks](https://datablocks.pro), a graph-based editor for transforming, analyzing and visualizing data in your browser.
+React Flow was initially developed for [datablocks](https://datablocks.pro), a graph-based editor for transforming, analyzing and visualizing data in the browser.
 Under the hood, React Flow depends on these great libraries:

 - [d3-zoom](https://github.com/d3/d3-zoom) - used for zoom, pan and drag interactions with the graph canvas
 - [d3-drag](https://github.com/d3/d3-drag) - used for making the nodes draggable